Dale Begg-Smith: Career

-Begg-Smith is one of only six Australians to win a gold medal in a Winter Games and the youngest to win an Olympic Gold in the history of men's freestyle mogul skiing.
+Begg-Smith is one of only nine Australians to win a gold medal in a Winter Games and the youngest to win an Olympic Gold in the history of men's freestyle mogul skiing.

 In the lead-up to the 2006 Winter Games, Dale Begg-Smith won three World Cup rounds and was ranked world number one in the moguls' discipline.

 Begg-Smith holds the record for qualifying for the most consecutive World Cup finals in events he entered.
 In March 2010, he reached his 48th consecutive final.
 His fourth World Cup title in 2010 also put him even with French Skier Edgar Grospiron for most World Cup wins.

 Begg-Smith won silver at the 2010 Winter Olympics held in his native Vancouver, leading to some complaints about biased-judging from members of the Australian coaching staff.
 "Sometimes you're in the good graces of the judges, sometimes you're not," Gold medalist Alex Bilodeau said.
 "Judged sports can't be perfect.
 It can be a bad part of my sport.
 I see it.
 But everybody is going to be equal in the end."

 Begg-Smith represented Australia at the 2014 Winter Olympics in Sochi, reaching the 2nd qualifying round.